 Consider a situation where the user takes direct control over the sensors of all organizations and may wish to control them without having to talk to the organizer or the collector.
-In such a case, the user will get a single certificate to talk to devices from all organizations.
+In such a case, the user will need authorization to interact with devices from all organizations.
 The user will use the applications to talk to the sensor services controlling the devices through an out-of-band communication.
-Our solution also provides a way to have this Direct Communication between the user and the devices as in Fig.1.
-With reference to the NASCAR security system described above, the video feed from the camera requires direct communication between the user and the camera.
+Our solution also provides a way to have this Direct Communication between the user and the devices as in Fig. 1.
+With reference to the chemical sensing security system described above, the video feed from the camera requires direct communication between the user and the camera.

-The description of the unified architecture is not yet complete.
+The description of the unified architecture (MOSN) is not yet complete.
 We still have not discussed the following issues:

 - 1) Inter-layer communication - 2) Policies for the following: - a) Secure, controlled and authorized access to a specific component (sensor, database, etc) in a multi-owner heterogeneous sensor network.
 These policies will be important if we would like to restrict access to only a specific instance of the component, in the presence of multiple similar components (e.g. temperature sensor # 43) - b) Secure, controlled and authorized access to a specific functionality of a specific component in a multi-owner heterogeneous sensor network.
-These policies are required if we would like the client to have access to only a subset of functionalities offered by a specific component. (e.g. only READ function from Temperature Database, but no WRITE privileges)

-3) Propagation and enforcement of the policies
+These policies are required if we would like the client to have access to only a subset of functionalities offered by a specific component. (e.g. only READ function from Temperature Database, but no WRITE privileges) - 3) Propagation and enforcement of these policies

-We address all the above-mentioned issues by extending the ACE [5], [6] architecture.
+We address all the above-mentioned issues by borrowing components from the ACE [5], [6] architecture.
 The device control and data flow mechanisms developed for ACE are used here to manage/control connections between applications and sensor nodes.
 The ACE control mechanisms provide for authentication by the device of the controlling application, authorization to access and control the device based on an established security policy, confidential transmission, and integrity checks.
 The ACE data flow mechanism supports real time exchange of data between applications and devices that is private and checked for integrity.
 ACE supports establishing services within the environment to archive data flows, replicate data flows to multiple receivers, and play back archived data.
-The next section briefly discusses the ACE architecture
+Since the ACE architecture is a key component in the MOSN, the next section discusses the ACE architecture in some depth.